 It depends on the topic, the academic level of the dissertation, and the literature review that is being presented.

 Also, the models and theories used in the paper contribute to the total number of references.
-Ideally, it is recommended that every paragraph of 100 words or more should have a reference; however, this is not required and mandatory in all cases.
+Ideally, it is recommended that every paragraph of 100 words or more should have a reference; however, this is not required or mandatory in all cases.

 FAQs About References in a Dissertation